Home Case Studies

 1. 1

-Foundation.
-Audited all 74 ASINs and killed 19 zombie SKUs that were draining ad spend with sub-2% conversion rates and negative contribution margins.
-Consolidated the catalog down to 55 active ASINs across 6 core product lines.
+Catalog Cleanup.
+Audited all 74 ASINs and killed 19 zombie SKUs draining ad spend with sub-2% conversion rates.
+Consolidated to 55 active ASINs across 6 core product lines.

 2. 2